Core Web Vitals: Optimizing for the Page Experience Update

-As noted above, the page experience update (which will introduce Core Web Vitals as a factor in Google’s ranking systems) will be gradual, starting in mid-June and completed by the end of August.
+As noted above, the page experience update (which introduced Core Web Vitals as a factor in Google’s ranking systems) rolled out gradually, beginning in mid-June 2021 and completed by the end of August.

-When the rollout begins, site owners may see some change in their rankings, although sites that were already optimizing user experience are unlikely to be caught off guard.
+Since the update, site owners may have seen some change in their rankings, although sites that were already optimizing user experience were unlikely to be caught off guard.

-Overall, Core Web Vitals should be viewed as three specific factors that are joining Google’s larger list of page experience search signals with the ultimate goal of optimizing that experience for a website’s end-user.
+Overall, Core Web Vitals should be viewed as three specific factors that have joined Google’s larger list of page experience search signals with the ultimate goal of optimizing that experience for a website’s end-user.

-While LCP, FID, and CLS will play a growing role as the update comes into effect, mobile responsiveness, site security, and other user experience factors will remain as important as ever, culminating in the larger ”page experience” that will ultimately affect a site’s Google ranking.
+While LCP, FID, and CLS will continue to play a growing role in user experience metrics, mobile responsiveness, site security, and other user experience factors will remain as important as ever, culminating in the larger ”page experience” that affects a site’s Google ranking.

-Once the update is complete, Core Web Vitals will sit alongside mobile responsiveness, safe browsing, HTTPS, and no intrusive interstitials to inform the way Google rewards sites based on page experience.
+Core Web Vitals also sits alongside mobile responsiveness, safe browsing, HTTPS, and no intrusive interstitials to inform the way Google rewards sites based on page experience.

-If you’ve already focused on providing a great user experience across the sites you’ve built, getting ready for the page experience update shouldn’t be a huge departure from the efforts you already have in motion.
+If you’ve already focused on providing a great user experience across the sites you’ve built, optimizing for the page experience update shouldn’t be a huge departure from the efforts you already have in motion.

-But if your sites are suffering from ongoing performance issues, or you’re building a new site and you’re not sure what to focus on, Core Web Vitals and the upcoming Google update should be the spark you need to begin prioritizing user experience, and all the ingredients it requires.
+But if your sites are suffering from ongoing performance issues, or you’re building a new site and you’re not sure what to focus on, Core Web Vitals should be the spark you need to begin prioritizing user experience, and all the ingredients it requires.